cerner/fhir.cerner.com/content/dstu2/medication-statement.md

 ## Create

-Create new MedicationStatement.
-The medicationReference field must refer to a contained Medication with the code field populated.
-Only active MedicationStatement can be created.
+Create a new MedicationStatement.

     POST /MedicationStatement

+_Notes_

+* Only active MedicationStatements may be created.
+* [MedicationStatement.wasNotTaken](http://hl7.org/fhir/DSTU2/medicationstatement-definitions.html#MedicationStatement.wasNotTaken) set to `true` is not supported.
+* If [MedicationStatement.medication](http://hl7.org/fhir/DSTU2/medicationstatement-definitions.html#MedicationStatement.medication_x_) is a reference, it must refer to a contained Medication with the code field populated and at most one product.ingredient.

 ### Headers